John R. Herring

 John is admitted to practice before all Texas state courts; the U.S. District Courts for the Northern, Eastern, Southern, and Western Districts of Texas; and the U.S. Court of Appeals for the Fifth Circuit.

-JD, magna cum laude, St. Mary's University School of Law, 2008
+J.D., magna cum laude, St. Mary's University School of Law, 2008

-While in law school, John was selected to the Board of Advocates and served on the Editorial Board for the St. Mary's Law Journal.
+While in law school, John was selected to the Board of Advocates, and also served as a Staff Writer and later on the Editorial Board for the St. Mary's Law Journal (Vol. 39).
 He was also inducted into the John M. Harlan Honor Society and was a member of the Phi Delta Phi International Legal Honors Fraternity.

 - Texas State Bar

 John is actively involved in supporting the mission and vision of International Justice Mission, and regularly volunteers with the South Dallas and Veterans' Legal Clinics organized by the Dallas Volunteer Attorney Program—a joint program of the Dallas Bar Association and Legal Aid of North West Texas.
 John also regularly volunteers with various ministry partners to serve the Vickery Meadows neighborhood in Dallas, Texas.
-John and his wife, Emily, along with their three young children, attend Watermark Community Church, where John and Emily actively serve in various ministries.
+John and his wife, Emily, along with their four young children, attend Watermark Community Church, where John and Emily actively serve in various ministries.